SambaTV/Meraki/README.md

 # JumpCloud-API---

-//Didn't work
+# Evaluating the JumpCloud platform
+1. Adding Users & Systems
+2. Groups

-# JumpCloud API for Python
+# JumpCloud API for Python //Didn't work

 1. Download Python for JumpCloud API
 2. To be able to run scripts from Python